 In the event of failure with CloudCache, you can use the Backup to Cloud if unable to backup to Cache option on the Summary tab of the Configure CloudCache page, to back up the data directly to cloud.

 - Select this option to back up the server data on Druva Cloud, if the Phoenix agent is unable to synchronize the backup data to the Phoenix CloudCache during a given backup time frame either because the Phoenix CloudCache server is not reachable, or it has run out of the disk space.
 This ensures that the server backups are always complete.

 However, when you select this option, it is likely that all the backed-up server data during a hot snapshot might not be present on Phoenix CloudCache.
 Therefore, during restore, the data might have to be fetched from the Druva Cloud.

-If your organization preferred to have the hot snapshot data stored locally on the CloudCache, you need to disable the Backup to Cloud if unable to backup to Cache option.
-This enforces to store the backup data always on the Phoenix CloudCache.
-If CloudCache is unavailable during the backup timeframe of a server, the backup fails after trying a certain number of retries to connect to the CloudCache.
+- Deselect this option if your organization prefers to store the hot snapshot data locally on Phoenix CloudCache.
+If the Phoenix CloudCache is unavailable during the backup time frame of a server, the backup fails after performing a certain number of retries to connect to the Phoenix CloudCache.
 For more information about disabling the option, see Configure CloudCache page.

-Note: The data is resynced from the server to the CloudCache.
-However, the data from the CloudCache is never synced to the cloud, then triggered decommission will process in the next schedule.
+Note: The data is resynced from the server to the Phoenix CloudCache.
+However, if the data from the CloudCache is never synced to the cloud, then the triggered decommission job will process in the next schedule.